microsoft/AirSim/docs/retexturing.md

 ![Parent Class](images/tex_shuffle_actor.png)

 After setting the parent class to TextureShuffActor, the object gains the member DynamicMaterial.
-DynamicMaterial is ediable under the Class Defaults tab, and needs to be set to the TextureSwappableMaterial.
+DynamicMaterial needs to be set--on all actor instances in the scene--to TextureSwappableMaterial.
-TextureSwappableMaterial can be found in AirSim Content/Starter Content/Materials.
+Warning: Statically setting the Dynamic Material in the blueprint class may cause rendering errors.
+It seems to work better to set it on all the actor instances in the scene, using the details panel.

 ![TextureSwappableMaterial](images/tex_swap_material.png)

-The set of swappable textures can also be set here if it's going to be the same for each instance of the actor.

 ## How to Define the Set(s) of Textures to Choose From